priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-API-MESSAGE-DOC.md

 **Request Parameters**:

-**Note**: Pass **OfUserId** header only if application Admin calling the API.
+**Note**: In case of Application Admin **OfUserId** header required too.
 OfUserId is the user for which admin want to delete messages.

 | Parameter  | Required | Default | Description |
 | ------------- | ------------- | ------------- | ------------- |